iair/cornershop_test/README.md

  * Late arrivals MAE : 19.3 minutes
  * General MAE : 1701 minutes
  * General MSE : 35.7

+This results were acomplish using using a XGboost Regression (using the scikit-learn interface of the XGBoost package) for the data with NA's and Graiden Boosting regression with quantile parameter 90 and Gridsearchcv for parameter optimization

 # Instructions